Jump to content

 The firmest of all tofu, which means it can be sliced and cooked without losing its shape.
 Its solid texture makes it ideal for pan-frying and grilling.

-How to make tofu from scratch
+How to make tofu at home

 Equipment